tbngocdoan/sql-for-data-analytics/README.md

 # SQL_for_Data_Analytics
-Thank you for being here and see my daily progress in learning SQL from ZERO!
+Thank you for being here.
+Welcome to my journal of learning SQL from ZERO to HERO!